cisco-262/opshome/README.md

 OpsHome NOC performs active cloud-based checks and sends push alerts to your iPhone when a service goes down or recovers.

+For private environments, Pro users can deploy Docker Probe to monitor internal Docker services, NAS panels, and private HTTP/HTTPS/TCP targets without exposing them to the public internet.

 ### Key Features

 - Instant push alerts when a monitored service goes down or recovers
 - Multiple monitor types for common homelab and website scenarios
+- Docker Probe for private Docker, NAS, and internal service monitoring
 - Health dashboard with uptime status and recent activity
 - SSL certificate monitoring for expiry visibility
 - Event history for reviewing past incidents